Step 1: Brainstorm Topics to Explore

 - Discuss ideas with your mentor

-Continue your project or research and turn in your Abstract Revisions by March 3rd, 2019.
+Continue your project or research and turn in your Abstract/Project Description Revisions by April 15, 2022

 Get ready to present your work as either a

 Exhibition of work

 Attend some preparation workshops that will be emailed to you if you are able to.
 Here is the Symposium Scoring Rubric.